mostevercxz/read_books/CSAPP_3rd/README.md

 Figure L1 cache, L2 cache, L3 cache(SRAM)

 ### 1.7 os manages the hardware
-We can think of os as a layer of software interposed between the application proram and the hardware.
+We can think of os as a layer of software interposed between the application program and the hardware.

 The os has two primary purposes:

 1. protect the hardware from misuse by runaway apps.
-2. procide apps with simple and uniform mechanisms for manipulating complicated and low-level hardware devices.
+2. provide apps with simple and uniform mechanisms for manipulating complicated and low-level hardware devices.

 #### 1.7.1 Processes
 the notion of process : the most important and successful ideas in CS.